Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/device-discovery-generic-http.md

 Authorization: Bearer <authorization-info>
 ```

-The service operation **responses** with the status code `200 Ok` if called successfully and an existing device
+The service operation **responses** with the status code `200` if called successfully and an existing device
-entity was removed and `204 No Content` if no matching entity was found.
-The success response not contains
+entity was removed and `204` if no matching entity was found.
+The success response does not contain
 any response body.

-The error codes are, `400 Bad Request` if request is malformed, `403 Forbidden` if requester authentication was unsuccessful, `401 Unauthorized` if the authenticated requester has no permission, `423 Locked` if entity is not removable and `500 Internal Server Error` if an unexpected error happens.
+The error codes are, `400` if the request is malformed, `401` if the requester authentication was unsuccessful, `403` if the authenticated requester has no permission, `423` if entity is not removable and `500` if an unexpected error happens.
 The error response also contains an [ErrorResponse](../data-models/error-response.md) JSON encoded body.

 ```
 {